LHJ3904404/TopicModelingClimateLegislation/README.md

 The goal of the study is to understand the main strategies of climate legislation in non-OECD countries, and those as lower to middle-income status.

-The Analysis primarily uses the packages STM and Quatneda in R.
+The Analysis primarily uses the packages STM and Quanteda in R.